microsoft/AirSim/docs/build_windows.md

 **Make sure** to select **Desktop Development with C++** and **Windows 10 SDK 10.0.18362** (should be selected by default) while installing VS 2019.
 * Start `Developer Command Prompt for VS 2019`.
 * Clone the repo: `git clone https://github.com/Microsoft/AirSim.git`, and go the AirSim directory by `cd AirSim`.

+    **Note:** It's generally not a good idea to install AirSim in C drive.
+This can cause scripts to fail, and requires running VS in Admin mode.
+Instead clone in a different drive such as D or E.

 * Run `build.cmd` from the command line.
 This will create ready to use plugin bits in the `Unreal\Plugins` folder that can be dropped into any Unreal project.

 ## Build Unreal Project